thecoochins/Cumulocity-Home-Assistant/README.md

 # Cumulocity Home Assistant HACS Integration

-This repository uses the HACS method for home assistant integration to the cumulocity platform via the [Cumulocity REST API](https://hacs.xyz/docs/publish/integration)
+This repository utilizes the Home Assistant Community Store (HACS) approach to integrate with the Cumulocity platform within the Home Assistant ecosystem.
+This is connected via the [Cumulocity REST API](https://cumulocity.com/api/core/) which is a tennant driven IOT device management platform.

 ## This project is supported by [Kallipr IOT](https://kallipr.com/)